 According to the Indian Heart Health Association, 50 per cent of all heart attacks in India occur in men under the age of 50, while 25 per cent of heart attacks occur in men under the age of 40.
 Men are a bit more vulnerable than women to cardiovascular diseases.

-The rate of suicide among Indian men is 2.5 times of that among women, shows an analysis by the International Institute for Population Sciences (IIPS, Deonar).
+The rate of suicide among Indian men is 2.5 times that among women, shows an analysis by the International Institute for Population Sciences (IIPS, Deonar).

 Conclusion: